Afoma/My-Hashnode-Blog-Posts/ckzuaxlgc0b9vd4s1cm6294su.md

 ### Why would I be doing this?

-This is because it is raining Web3 everywhere; on Twitter, real-life discussions, Google searches, Youtube, literally everywhere and when you decide to pay close attention to those real-life conversations or search try to get a basic understanding of what is being talked about by reading tweets on Twitter or you bumped into an article on Google, you could end up being more confused than you were before trying to understand what it could be all about because there are certain keywords and phrases that are used that you are not familiar with and this leads to a break in concentration or something like that.
+This is because it is raining Web3 everywhere; on Twitter, real-life discussions, Google searches, YouTube, literally everywhere and when you decide to pay close attention to those real-life conversations or try to get a basic understanding of what is being talked about by reading tweets on Twitter or you bumped into an article on Google, you could end up being more confused than you were before trying to understand what it could be all about because there are certain keywords and phrases that are used that you are not familiar with and this leads to a break in concentration or something like that.
 So, I noted down important keywords that mostly come up in  Web3 discussions and decided to read up and share with you their meanings in a simplified manner, to make learning easier and more fun.
 This article was simplified to make it understandable even for people who are completely new to Web3.
 So get a glass of milk and enjoy!